andrebask/thesis/11 - chapter6.md

 			          (loop))))))))
 ```

 Regarding the debugging instrumentation, the main part is performed in the `visitLetExp` method.
-I generated a new suspend expression, besides an instruction to add the value of the bind variable to the debugger table at runtime.
-For each let-bind expression. when the user calls the `print` command, he gets the last value of that variable from the table.
+I generate a new suspend expression, besides another instruction to add the value of the bind variable to the debugger table at runtime.
+For each let-bind expression, when the user calls the `print` command, he gets the last value of that variable from the table.

 ```java
 protected Expression visitLetExp(LetExp exp, Void ignored) {